supaset21/gracefully-shutdown/README.md

-# Problems
+# Solutions

-if not gracefully 1M requests found 50 requests or new pod want start need to know
+ - if not gracefully 1M requests found 50 requests
+ - new pod want start need to know is ready

 ![screenshot](503.png)